The 29th Annual Southern Heritage Classic

-Starting tomorrow and going through the weekend in Memphis is the 27th annual Southern Heritage Classic.
-If you’re not familiar, it’s a weekend of events surrounding the yearly football matchup between Jackson State and Tennessee State.
+Starting tomorrow and going through the weekend in Memphis is the 29th annual Southern Heritage Classic.
+This weekend is full of music, parades, and parties – but everything centers on the big game – an annual matchup between Jackson State and Tennessee State.

-(It’s also #55 on our list of Reasons To Love Memphis, which I’m still accepting suggestions for…)
+(The Southern Heritage Classic is also #55 on our list of Reasons To Love Memphis!)

-I spoke to Southern Heritage Classic founder Fred Jones recently, who gave me some background on this incredible fun long weekend, which has a major impact on Memphis.
+I spoke to Southern Heritage Classic founder Fred Jones a few years ago.
+He gave me some background on this incredible fun long weekend, which has a major impact on Memphis.

 Holly: How did the Southern Heritage Classic start?